Cooking plant based food

 The ancient art of Ayurveda has always taught that illness starts in the digestive tract.
 In modern times we have become increasingly aware of the link between diet and physical and mental health.
 Our Ayurvedic wellness programme can help you to discover your unique mind body type and to find where imbalances may be affecting your health.
 Recommendations include foods, herbs and spices to bring you back into balance.
 Our programme can help with chronic digestive and food sensitivities, skin and other health issues as well as weight management, conception and infertility, stress and insomnia.

 At Valley View we grow enough organic vegetables to feed ourselves and our guests all year round.
 At the same time we foster the amazing array of wildlife in our protected site.
 Mark is passionate about these subjects.
 He can give informal tours or more structured workshops.
 You can combine these with a seasonal cooking lesson or learn about the benefits of different herbs in teas or foo

 Eating for health

-Our Ayurvedic wellness 11 – 13 November 2021 and women’s wellness week-ends all include Grow, cook and eat sessions with emphasis in eating for health.
+Our Total Wellness Retreat 30 September – 2 October and Women’s wellness week-ends all include food and cooking workshops with emphasis in eating for health.
 And if you want to learn how to eat in line with your mind body type, individual recommendations are part of a Wellness consultation.